-Ms. Tabitha Netuwa – a lawyer by training – is the Protection and Security Management Manager in the organization.
+Tabitha – a lawyer by training – is the Protection and Security Management Manager in the organization.
 Her tasks entail managing the protection programme which supports human rights defenders at risk to ensure that they receive the necessary support to overcome the challenges that they face.
 The programme also undertakes training HRDs in security management to ensure that they are equipped with the skills to put in place measures to mitigate potential risks.

 Tabitha has been involved in trial observation missions in cases where HRDs are facing legal challenges as a result of their human rights work.
 She has been involved in research projects to assess the situation HRDs, and engaged with different stakeholders at national, regional and international levels to ensure their protection.
 She has also previously worked with refugees and displaced persons.

-Mr. Nicolas Agostini joined the East and Horn of Africa Human Rights Defenders Project as its Representative to the United Nations (UN) in March 2018.
-He has been working to set up DefendDefenders’ office in Geneva and advance its advocacy efforts at the Human Rights Council and other UN bodies and mechanisms.
+Nicolas joined DefendDefenders as its Representative to the United Nations (UN) in March 2018.
+He set up DefendDefenders’ office in Geneva and has been working to advance its advocacy efforts at the Human Rights Council and other UN bodies and mechanisms.
 His work encompasses UN advocacy and research on country situations and UN dynamics.

 Bernard joined DefendDefenders as the Logistics Officer for DefendDefenders’ Great Lakes Region project.
 Before joining the organisation Bernard worked at the Ministry of Internal Affairs’ National I.D Project as a Verification Officer, and at the National Water and Sewerage Cooperation as a Procurement Assistant